wdebeaum/PEG.jl/README.md

 PEG...

 * is about half the size, though they're both pretty small.
+* can produce parsers that are much faster and use less memory (see benchmark below).
 * does not put the whole grammar in a string and force you to deal with multiple levels of escaping if the language you're parsing involves backslashes or quotes.